apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 }
 ```

-(this also works with UDTs inside collections or other UDTs, with
+This also works with UDTs inside collections or other UDTs, with any arbitrary
-arbitrary level of nesting)
+nesting level.

 [User Defined Types]: ../../udts/
 [udt]:http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/mapping/annotations/UDT.html